The First Picture I ever took was with a disposable camera in 1997.

 I was in second grade and barely seven years old.

-Me and my mom had just finished an exhausting shift at the salon.
+My mom and I had just finished an exhausting shift at the salon.
 Her shift of course was comprised of a full day styling, cutting, and coloring hair to provide for our one bedroom apartment.

 Mine lasted at best 2-3 hours after school; periodically sweeping up trimmings between clients.

-The beach has always been my mother's favorite place to be.
-Naturally, she wanted to reward our labors and wind down there for the sunset.
-Within twenty minutes our toes were digging in the sand; the waves collapsing and retreating on the shore.
+My mom wanted to reward our labors and wind down for sunset at her favorite place in the world: the beach.
+Within twenty minutes our toes were digging in the sand while the waves collapsed and retreated on the shore.

-Reflections of light were spaced out on the ocean's surface.
-It was almost as though someone had skipped the sun like a flat stone across the water so far that it landed in the sky; leaving traces of golden pools behind.
+Reflections of light were spaced out on the ocean's surface, almost as though someone had skipped the sun across the water into the sky.

-My mom was carrying a plastic disposable camera with a yellow cardboard cover, and I asked if I could take a picture.
-She explained the basic components and handed it over.
-The dial clicked with a high pitched crunch as I wound up the shot.
+My mom was carrying a disposable KODAK camera with a yellow sleeve, and I asked if I could take a picture.
+She explained the basic functions and handed it over.
+The dial rapidly clicked as I wound up the shot.
 I peered through the camera, lined up my frame, and pressed the shutter button.

 Epilogue - About Me

-I would fill rolls of film over the next several years as we moved around Southern California and the North Shore of Oahu; full of friends and family and summer camp.
+I filled rolls of film over the next several years as we moved around Southern California and the North Shore of Oahu; full of friends and family and summer camp.
 But my true fascination with camera work didn't really start to develop until I was further out of college.
-I supported myself for years as a barista and a video games salesman at well known corporate chains.
+I supported myself for years as a barista and a video games salesman.
 Most of my lunches were spent watching tutorials and advice on how to handle a DSLR Camera, and tips for travel.
-I was fortunate in those years to follow a call to adventure, and put those teachings into practice.
-I navigated the circumference of Ireland for a few weeks in the spring of 2017, and embarked on a small tour of Italy the tail end of summer the following year.
+I was fortunate in those years to navigate the circumference of Ireland for a few weeks in the spring of 2017, followed by a small tour of Italy the tail end of summer the following year.
 It solidified that being behind a camera is what I wanted to do with my time.
-I have since departed from retail and now focus on supporting my family as a Photographer and stay-at-home dad.
+I have since departed from retail, and have dedicated my life's career to bring value to others by making photos.

-I am currently based south of Los Angeles, California and live with my incredible fiancé and two beautiful stepchildren.
+I am currently based in Orange County, California and live with my incredible wife and two beautiful stepchildren.